denilgabani/Computer-Pointer-Controller/README.md

 - It has also longer life-span.

 GPU proccesed more frames per second compared to any other hardware and specially when model precision is FP16 because GPU has severals Execution units and their instruction sets are optimized for 16bit floating point data types.

+- We have run models with different precision, but precision affects the accuracy.
+Mdoel size can reduce by lowing the precision from FP32 to FP16 or INT8 and inference becomes faster but because of lowing the precision model can lose some of the important information because of that accuracy of model can decrease.

+- So when you use lower precision model then you can get lower accuracy than higher precision model.

 ## Stand Out Suggestions